mfsjr/manifold-dx/README.md

     - this will also turn on state diff output, when mutations are detected

 ##### What's Next
-- npm naming is being worked out
-- MVC ToDo example is working and will be published shortly
+- larger examples

 ##### What's in a name?
-This project is named after engineering and mathematical concepts that describe it, as well as the effect it has on reducing code surface area:
+"Manifolds" are concepts in engineering and mathematics that describe certain geometries, in our case pertaining to object graphs and the modifications we make to them, as well as the effect they have on reducing developer's code and required libraries:

 "The concept of a manifold is central to many parts of geometry and modern mathematical physics because it allows complicated structures to be described